Would you like to make 2021 a successful year for your projects? I’m sure you do. Especially as 2020 wasn’t exactly a stellar year for any of us.

 Project managers, and scrum masters for that matter, that wish to stay

-relevant for years to come need to develop their emotional intelligence and team building skills.
+relevant for years to come need to develop their emotional intelligence and

 As collaboration software evolves, project managers will be able to further expand their scope for talent.
 Highly talented freelancers no longer need to travel into a major metropolis to find work in their industry.